 We always try to be prepared when we go out family hiking.
-I suppose you have to be when young children are involved.
-I’m sure there may be a few items that we take with us that you may not and vice versa.
-We like to go prepared and normally carry a bit too much.
-However, for us we feel better for doing this.
+I suppose you must be when there are young children are involved.
+I’m sure there may be a few essential hiking items that we take with us that you may not find useful.
+However, on a family hike, we like to be prepared.
+If there is something missing that you always take with you while out hiking with kids, then please let us know in the comments below.

 What We Take When We Go Out Hiking